The formal process of determining if course work offered at another institution is eligible for transfer credit at UBC.

 Example: PHYS 1st (3).
 Exempt PHYS 101

-When an exact UBC equivalent does not exist, unassigned transfer credit is granted as closely as possible to the originating course.
-Unassigned credit will indicate the equivalent subject code, year level and credit value.
+When an exact UBC equivalent does not exist, general transfer credit is granted as closely as possible to the originating course.
+General credit will indicate the equivalent subject code, year level and credit value.

 Example: HIST 1st (3).